-You will need to make a choice – some commission only positions offer benefits (health, dental, vacation time, sick time, etc.) to their sales employees, and some view their sales reps as independent or contract workers.
+Some commission -nly positions offer benefits (health, dental, vacation time, sick time, etc.) to their sales employees, and some view their sales reps as independent or contract workers.
 If you cannot stand the idea of going without an employer-sponsored benefits package, only consider positions in which you are a direct employee of the company and that offer a benefits package.

 But if you have more of a sales entrepreneur temperament or don't need to work for a company that offers benefits, make 100 percent certain that the hiring company does not place too many restrictions on how you manage your time.
 You should have the freedom to sell other non-competing products or services so long as you deliver whatever revenue expectations to which you and the hiring company agree.

 Commission-only sales jobs often offer a tremendous amount of freedom to their sales reps and, as a result, employ many of the top professionals in the world of sales.

-Not only is an advancement to a salary plus bonus position a potential benefit, so too are advancement opportunities to positions that continue to pay only commissions, but that includes a percentage of sales commissions from other reps as part of earnings packages.
+Not only is promotion to a salary-plus-bonus position a potential benefit, so too are advancement opportunities to positions that continue to pay only commissions and includes a percentage of sales commissions from other reps as part of earnings packages.